 A number of Wolfson awards and bursaries are available for our postgraduate students.

-Our Postgraduate Administrator would be pleased to answer any further questions that you may have.
-She can be contacted by email or by Tel: +44 (0)1223 335905.
+Our Postgraduate Administrator, Mr Sam Langley, would be pleased to answer any further questions that you may have.
+He can be contacted by email.

 Who we are

 - We are culturally very diverse; we have students from over 90 different countries, ranging in age from 21 to their 70s.
 The average age is around 25.
 We are family-friendly and children are very welcome in College.